hackernauts/hackernauts.github.com/dictionary.md

 ### Port Scanner ###
 A tool that scans ports to tell you if they are open or not.
 Nmap is the defacto standard.
 Often a good learning exercise is to build your own simple port scanner.

+### PRE ###
+Protocol Reverse Engineering.
+It means taking a packet capture (or pcap), and without documentation, figure out what its doing and what its sending.
+By that I mean what is protocol structure is and what data is being sent.
+Its a tricky bit of business, and takes time, talent, and luck.
+However, sometimes the hacking payoff can be great, as custom protocols are often poorly secured.

 ### Proxy ###
 Generally.
 And specifically like a SOCKS proxy